codeisscience/manifesto/README.md

 This is the repository supporting the website for the [Code is Science Manifesto](https://codeisscience.github.io/manifesto/).

-TL;DR: Scientific code needs to be open source in order to be useful and peer reviewed

 ### Support The Manifesto
 Right now we're in the [60 day consultation period](roadmap.md) to allow potentially interested parties to comment on the manifesto draft before we officially begin to collect signatures.